The Department's Focus On Addressing Overdose

 process for direct referral from the ED.
 In February 2017, the Department,

 along with the Department of Health, released guidelines and protocols for

 doctors to implement ED warm handoffs:

 Pennsylvania Drug Take-Back BOX program

-The Department has spearheaded a greatly-expanded prescription drug take-back box program.
+The Department has spearheaded a greatly-expanded prescription drug take-back box availability in late 2013.
 Many young people who abuse prescription drugs are stealing them from medicine cabinets.
 Keeping unused opioids or other common drugs of abuse in a medicine cabinet is no longer safe or responsible.
-The Department, working in partnership with Pennsylvania Commission on Crime and Delinquency (PCCD) the Pennsylvania District Attorney's Association (PDAA), the Attorney General’s (AG) office and the National Guard, has increased the availability of permanent prescription drug take-back boxes across the Commonwealth, with the goal of reducing the amount of prescription drugs available for potential misuse/ abuse.
-Since its start in January 2014, approximately 227,857 pounds of prescription drugs have been collected and properly destroyed.
+The Department, working in partnership with Pennsylvania Commission on Crime and Delinquency (PCCD) the Pennsylvania District Attorney's Association (PDAA), the Attorney General’s (AG) office and the National Guard, designed a process that has increased the number of permanent prescription drug take-back boxes across the Commonwealth, with the goal of reducing the amount of prescription drugs available for potential misuse/abuse.
+Since the expanded program started in January 2014, approximately 317,088 pounds of prescription drugs have been collected and properly destroyed.
 In 2016, approximately 124,336 pounds of prescription drugs were collected and destroyed.
-Currently, there are more than 580 take-back boxes placed across all 67 counties.
+As of September 2017, there are 681 take-back boxes placed across all 67 counties.